 HIST.
-206. THE UNITED STATES IN THE TWENTIETH CENTURY Three hours MR. THATCHER
+206. THE UNITED STATES IN THE TWENTIETH CENTURY

 An intensive study of the period since the Spanish-American War, emphasizing the emergence of the United States as a world power and the economic and social problems of the present century.